GuitarML/DarkStar/README.md

 For the latest binary release, see the [GuitarML modep-plugins release page](https://github.com/GuitarML/modep-plugins/releases)

 ## MODEP Build
-IMPORTANT: This is the MODEP branch for the DarkStar plugin Because the mod toolchain uses gcc7, you will need to modify the json module code to reference "experimental/filesystem" instead of just "filesystem", or else it won't compile.

 IMPORTANT: The instrctions used here are specific to MODEP (Patchbox OS) running on a Raspberry Pi3, and testing using [Pi-Stomp](https://github.com/TreeFallSound/pi-stomp) hardware.
 You will need to modify your build environment to match your target system in steps 2 and 3 below if different.
 Note that Patchbox OS is based on Raspian which is a 32-bit OS, not 64-bit.